jquickgpt/optimum/README.md

 _TODO: Add setup instructions here._

 ## Usage
 Jupyter Notebooks are in the "notebooks" directory: (1) Basic Exploratory Analysis, (2) Feature Engineering, (3) Model Building.
+The Project Structure is a placeholder for future deployment.

 ## Project Structure